pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 The following request types are defined:

 * DR Init (0): Initialises a new DR.
-    * An Embedded Key subpacket with an initial ephemeral subkey MUST be included in the hashed area.
+    * An Ephemeral Key subpacket with an initial ephemeral subkey MUST be included in the hashed area.
     * The expected response to a DR Init request is another DR Init request containing the other party's initial ephemeral subkey.
 * Fork (1): Forks the current double ratchet into two separate DRs.
-    * An Embedded Key subpacket with an ephemeral subkey MUST be included in the hashed area.
+    * An Ephemeral Key subpacket with an ephemeral subkey MUST be included in the hashed area.
-    * A new DR is created by copying the state of the current DR and applying the ephemeral subkey from the Embedded Key subpacket.
+    * A new DR is created by copying the state of the current DR and applying the ephemeral subkey from the Ephemeral Key subpacket.
     * The current DR continues as normal using the trailing ephemeral subkey packet.
 * Reap (2): Marks another double ratchet as broken and asks for its recent messages to be resent.
     * An Intended Recipient Fingerprint subpacket MUST be included in the hashed area.